 The biggest consideration is to make sure you buy with a reputable developer and obviously, your agent would assist you in this and make sure you make the right decision.

 This is why it’s imperative to use an agent that has been here a long time and knows the market very well.

-Personally, ourselves as an agency will only sell on developments where they have already completed at least one project and I can take my clients to see the past work they have done.
+Personally, we as an agency will only sell on developments where they have already completed at least one project and I can take my clients to see the past work they have done.

 a.
 You can own the structure in your name completely and this is 100% legal under Thai law

-Lawyers are preparing some great lease contracts these days that are full of clauses to give the buyer so much security, take a look here to see some of the points that are added.
+Lawyers are preparing some great lease contracts these days that are full of clauses to give the buyer so much security.

-Which areas and off-plan projects will be interesting in Hua Hin the coming years?
+Which areas and off-plan projects will be interesting in Hua Hin in the coming years?

 The area to the South West of town in the Soi 112 area is becoming popular and a few developers are moving out that way, it’s a short 10-15 minute drive into town.

 Do you have any experience of clients that were not satisfied with the end result, or where an apartment building or villa was never finished?
 How do buyers usually proceed from a situation like that?